symfony/symfony-docs/translation.rst

 application.

-Instead of doing this manually, Symfony provides integration with several third-party translation services (e.g. Crowdin or Lokalise).
+Instead of doing this manually, Symfony provides integration with several third-party translation services.
 You can upload and download (called "push" and "pull") translations to/from these services and merge the results automatically in the application.

 Installing and Configuring a Third Party Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~